 I studied Biology in undergrad once I figured out what Bastyr University was and what my prerequisites would look like.
 I also found joy in Anthropology classes, especially in one pivotal Medical Anthropology class that was as close to naturopathy as I could get at the time- it taught how culture shapes what a society considers to be health or illness and what beliefs or practices might stem from those cultural definitions.
 It was a first look at meeting a patient where they are and working with them within their value system in order to achieve health outcomes.
 In a whirlwind of several months, I graduated from Southern Illinois University at Edwardsville with a BS in Biology and double minor in Anthropology and Chemistry, applied to Bastyr, got married to my husband, interviewed at Bastyr, got accepted, and moved to Washington state.
-Five years after that I finally had my naturopathic doctorate as well as a massage therapist license I earned in school, as well as other elective training such as craniosacral therapy.
+Five years after that I finally had my naturopathic doctorate as well as a massage therapist license I earned in school (MA60511096), and other elective trainings that I incorporate into your care.

-Now I am a new business owner in Mukilteo and so excited to partner with you to achieve your health care dreams.
+Now I am a business owner in Bellevue and so excited to partner with you to achieve your health care dreams.
 So let me ask you, what do you need and how can I help?